Oberbergtal

-Location
+Geography

-The Oberbergtal joins the main valley from the left at Milders (1,026 m, Neustift im Stubaital).
-The head of the valley is formed by the glaciated Alpeiner Berge (Schrankogel 3,497 m, Ruderhofspitze 3,474 m, Östliche 3,416 m and Westliche Seespitze 3,355 m), which surround the Alpeiner Ferner and several side glaciers.
-Heading down he valley the line of mountains on the right descends gradually to the Brennerspitze (2,877 m) and on the left runs over the Hohe Villerspitze (3,087 m) to the Hoher Burgstall (2,611 m).
+The Oberbergtal joins the Stubai Valley from the left at Milders (1,026 m), within the municipality of Neustift im Stubaital.
+Its upper reaches are enclosed by the glaciated Alpeiner Mountains (Alpeiner Berge), whose principal peaks include the Schrankogel (3,497 m), Ruderhofspitze (3,474 m), Östliche Seespitze (3,416 m), and Westliche Seespitze (3,355 m).
+These summits surround the Alpeiner Ferner glacier and several tributary glaciers.

+Downstream, the bounding ridges fall gradually toward the Brennerspitze (2,877 m) on the right-hand side and traverse the Hohe Villerspitze (3,087 m) on the left before descending to the Hohe Burgstall (2,611 m).